roc-lang/roc/crates/lang_srv/README.md

     </details>

-Semantic highlighting will also be added soon.
+[Semantic highlighting](https://github.com/microsoft/vscode/wiki/Semantic-Highlighting-Overview#what-is-the-difference-between-syntax-and-semantic-highlighting) will be added soon.
 Additional features require changes to the compiler infrastructure that are not yet available.

-Note that the language server is a bit naive:
+Note that the language server is a bit naïve:
-- If you make a change in a dependency, you'll need to also make a change in the dependents' files for the changes to be picked up
+- If you make a change in a dependency, you'll also need to make a change in the dependents' files for the changes to be picked up.
-- The language server will only operate on changes that are also reflected on disk (so save often)
+- The language server will only operate on changes on save, auto-saving is recommended.

 ## Installing

-At this time, only from-source installations of the binary are supported.
+The roc_lang_server binary is included with the [nightly releases](https://github.com/roc-lang/roc/releases).
+We recommend using the same version of roc and roc_lang_server.

+### Building from source

-Follow the [installation from source](https://github.com/roc-lang/roc/tree/main/getting_started#installation) instructions.
-Then run
+Follow the [building from source](https://github.com/roc-lang/roc/blob/main/BUILDING_FROM_SOURCE.md) instructions for roc.
+Then run:

 ```
+# do `nix develop` first if you're using nix!
 cargo build -p roc_lang_srv --release
 ```

-which will give you a language server binary at
+This will give you the language server binary at:

 ```
 target/release/roc_ls